 Change of scenery

 If you use images in your design, you can start your project by searching for the right image.
 This will often lay the foundation for your design.
 Browsing stock photography sites like unsplash always get me inspired.
-I use their photos for my blog post images or to create a mood board for a project.
+Start by creating a mood board for a project.

 Watching a movie not only helps you to take a little time-out from work but can also bring you a whole new bucket full of ideas.
 I am a big fan of quirky movies e.g. from Jim Jarmusch or Woody Allen and I love Wim Wenders’ films for their exceptional imagery.
 There are movies, you can watch a hundred times and still be inspired by them and sometimes you just need something light and funny to get distracted for a while before you go back to work with fresh ideas.